aristanetworks/avd-workshops/workshops/git.md

         new file:   newfile.txt
 ```

-Now we have 2 files staged and ready to be commited to the `main` branch.
+Now we have 2 files staged and ready to be committed to the `main` branch.

 ### Commit Stages